RIP-Comm/sossoldi/docs/contributing/PR-guide.md

 ---
-title: How to open a PR
+title: How to contribute to the project
 layout: default
 nav_order: 2
+has_children: true
 ---

 # GitHub for beginners